AndrewPiroli/rrd-step-changer/README.md

 ## Limitations

-It only can decrease step.
-You can't make it longer.
+It can only change the step to a numerical factor of the existing step (or the other way around if you are changing to a larger step)

-&nbsp;
+300 <-> 60 :ok_hand:

-It can only change the step to a numerical factor of the existing step.
+300 <-> 100 :ok_hand:

-300 -> 60 :ok_hand:
+300 <-> 200 :-1:

-300 -> 100 :ok_hand:
+To move between steps that are not compatible, you can find the greatest common factor, and run the tool twice.
+This creates larger inaccuracies the lower the GCF, but allows any conversion.

-300 -> 200 :-1:
+300 <-> 100 <-> 200 :ok_hand:

 &nbsp;